abodenha/c64_keyboard/README.md

 I've been into collecting and repairing 80s home computers lately and one thing I often chuckle at is that I often eBay see listings for "Commodore 64 Keyboard".
 Some people just can't get their heads around the idea that computer and keyboard in a single case and connected to an external display was once a common format.
 They see a plastic case with buttons and their brain just says "Oh, that must just be the keyboard part."

 This project was born when my wife said she really liked the feel of typing on a C64 and that it would be fun if she could use it to type on her modern computer.

 Mostly, this gave me a chance to learn how to make PCBs with Fusion 360 and to get familiar with CircuitPython.
 Beyond that, it was just a fun hack.

+## License info
+The code and board designs are released under the MIT license.
+See LICENSE.txt

 ## Assembly & Setup
 ### Parts needed
 * [ItsyBitsy M4 Express](https://www.adafruit.com/product/3800)
 * Both [male](https://www.adafruit.com/product/4173) and [female](https://www.adafruit.com/product/4174) headers for the ItsyBitsy M4
 * Pin headers that'll fit the C64 keyboard cable and LED connector.
 I used [these](https://www.digikey.com/en/products/detail/molex/0022284360/313821).
 * The PCB.
-You can grab the files here and make your own, order from my PCBWay listing, or order my extras from FRKNetwork
+You can grab the files here and make your own, order from my PCBWay listing, or order my extras from FRKNetwork.
-* A 150ohm through-hole resistor
+* A 150ohm through-hole resistor (optional if you want the power LED lit)
-* A C64 case, keyboard, and power LED.
+* A C64 case, keyboard, and power LED (optional).

 If you don't care about having the power LED light up, you can leave out the resistor and pins on the LED connector.